walleraa/The_Elements/README.md

 - The player controls the blue rectangle
 - The red are blocks (or walls)
 - The green is a "portal"
+- The black is an item you can pick up
 - The orange is enemy type 0
 - The grey is enemy type 1
 - The pink and gold abomination is enemy type 2